A quick peek at Snowflake’s IPO filing – TechCrunch

 Since Snowflake first appeared in 2012, its ability to take the idea of a data warehouse, a concept that has existed on prem for years, and move into a cloud context had great appeal — and it attracted great investment.
 Imagine taking virtually all your data and having it in a single place in the cloud.

-The money train started slowly at first with $900,000 in seed money in February 2012, followed quickly by a $5 million Series A later that year.
-Within a few years investors would handing the company bundles of cash and the train would be the high speed variety, first with former Microsoft executive Bob Muglia leading the way, and more recently with former ServiceNow CEO Frank Slootman in charge.
+The money train started slowly at first, with $900,000 in seed money in February 2012, followed quickly by a $5 million Series A later that year.
+Within a few years investors would be handing the company bundles of cash and the train would be the high-speed variety, first with former Microsoft executive Bob Muglia leading the way, and more recently with former ServiceNow CEO Frank Slootman in charge.

-By 2017 there were rapid fire rounds for big money: $105 million in 2017, $263 million in January 2018, $450 million in October 2018 and finally $479 million this past February.
-With each chunk of money came gaudier valuations with the most recent weighing in at an eye-popping $12.4 billion.
+By 2017 there were rapid-fire rounds for big money: $105 million in 2017, $263 million in January 2018, $450 million in October 2018 and finally $479 million this past February.
+With each chunk of money came gaudier valuations, with the most recent weighing in at an eye-popping $12.4 billion.
 That was triple the company’s $3.9 billion valuation in that October 2018 investment.

 Telegraphing the inevitable